 The Requirements You Need

-Every individual is expected to be in good physical condition since nature of the job is physically is demanding.
-Having passion for the trade is also a must.
+Every individual is expected to be in good physical condition since the nature of the job is physically demanding.
+Having a passion for the trade is also a must.

 In order to be eligible for a carpenter training program, applicants typically need to have a high school diploma or equivalent.
 Some programs may also require applicants to take a basic skills assessment test.